NJ (908) 688-5577

 The function of the cuboid bone is to connect the foot to the ankle, and is essential in providing the necessary stability many people need to complete daily activities.
 It is located on the side of the foot, and may become inflamed if an injury occurs.
 This can cause severe pain and discomfort and can be felt on the outer edges of the foot.
 The type of injuries that can cause cuboid syndrome are generally activities that place intense strain on the ankles.
 Additionally, patients who have flat feet can develop this condition.
 People who are overweight may have this ailment, and this can be a result of additional weight the feet endure.
 Mild relief may be obtained when the affected foot is elevated, and this may help to reduce existing swelling.
 If you are afflicted with cuboid syndrome, it is advised that you speak with a podiatrist who can guide you toward the proper treatment techniques.

 Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with one of our podiatrists from Advanced Podiatry.
+If you have cuboid syndrome, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Cuboid syndrome is a common cause of lateral foot pain, which is pain on the outside of the foot.
 The condition may happen suddenly due to an ankle sprain, or it may develop slowly overtime from repetitive tension through the bone and surrounding structures.